top of page

 WRITING AN ENDING

-If Filor did survive, the Simonian family never found her.
-Avo and his family endured so much in Armenia- famine, poverty, incarceration, separation, and ultimately, escaping genocide.
-Avo traveled across the world to create a better life for his family, and his wife, Shogho waited for years, living as a refugee.
-They came so far, only to lose a nearly grown child when they were so close to a new beginning.
+If Filor survived, the Simonian family never found her.
+Avo and his loved ones had already endured unimaginable hardships in Armenia—famine, poverty, imprisonment, separation, and the harrowing escape from genocide.
+Avo crossed the world to build a better future, while Shogho spent years as a refugee, holding onto hope for their reunion.
+They overcame so much, only to lose a nearly grown daughter when they were on the brink of a new beginning.